basharbd/02807-ctds-hybrid-movie-recommender/README.md

 - **The Movies Dataset (Kaggle)** Movie metadata including titles and JSON-encoded genre lists.
   Available from: <https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset>

-For licensing and size reasons, **raw data files are not included** in this repository.
+For licensing reasons, **raw data files are not included** in this repository.

 Please download: